bocoup/learn-terraform/exercises/managing-servers/overview.md

 ## LEARNING OBJECTIVES

-- How do you find machine images?
+- Where do you find machine image ids?
 - How do you decide what instance size to use?
 - How do you gain root access to a new server?
 - What is a firewall?